 4. Statute of Limitations.
 This is the one that plaintiffs have to watch out for.
 Statute of limitations refers to the time period mandated by law for a person to file their claim.
 In the state of Tennessee, the statute of limitations for personal injury is one year from the occurrence of the injury or from the discovery thereof.
 If you file your claim beyond this point, your cause of action will have already expired.
 That is why you should approach one of the personal injury attorney Goodlettsville TN at Tim Bowden as soon as possible to ask for advice on your personal injury claim.

 Always remember that the law gives you the opportunity to claim for damages when suffering personal injuries.
-Just contact Tim Bowden for assistance in enforcing your rights.
+Just contact our office today for a personal injury attorney in Goodlettsville.

 Frequently Asked Questions

 How do I know if I have a personal injury case?